 These trigger-type objects may be specified within an additional-file and allow the

-dynamic adaption of traffic flows and speeds.
+dynamic adaption of traffic flows, speeds and vehicle parameters (vTypes).
 The syntax for such an

 <calibrator id="<ID>" lane="<LANE_ID>" output="<OUTPUT_FILE>"/\>.
 They can be used to modify simulation

 scenario based on induction loop measurements.
 They can also be used to model location-base change in driving behavior.